alihkz94/long-chimeric-reads-project/Simulated data/Readme.md

 - Parses input FASTA file
 - Generates simulated reads for each sequence
 - Creates a report of sequence counts in output FASTQ files

-### table_filter_species.py

-This Python script filters a CSV table and generates a FASTA file with species names in the headers.

-**Features:**
-- Filters rows in a CSV file
-- Generates a new FASTA file with updated headers including species names

 # Chimera Generator Script